acres scheme

 2. The minimum depth of the shelterbelt is 30 metres.
 The minimum parcel area is 0.18 hectares and the maximum area for payment is 0.5 hectares (which includes the area of the tree belt planted and the perimeter fencing).

-3. Planting of the tree belt must be completed by 31 March 2024.
+3. The tree belt planting deadline is 31 March 2024.

 4. The tree belt must be fenced off to protect from livestock at least 1.5 metres out from the perimeter trees.